grain-lang/grain-lang.org/src/guide/imports_exports.md

 List.length([1, 2, 3])
 ```

 The name in quotes, `'list'`, is the path to the module.
-Grain knows how to find all of the modules in the standard library, so we can just say `lists` without having to determine where the standard library files exist on our computer.
+Grain knows how to find all of the modules in the standard library, so we can just say `'list'` without having to determine where the standard library files exist on our computer.

 ### Relative Imports